WhiteflagProtocol/whiteflag-standard/wf-specification.md

-Another example is a local cultural institute C that can create a public digital register of monuments in its city or village by posting a protective sign at each monuments location, using `P52` messages (protective sign for a cultural property).
+Another example is a local cultural institute C that can create a public digital register of monuments in its city or village by posting a protective sign at each monuments' location, using `P52` messages (protective sign for a cultural property).

 When a protected site or critical infrastructure ever comes under attack,